-Liverpool could be without up to seven players for Saturday’s FA Cup quarter-final clash with Manchester City at the Etihad Stadium.
+Liverpool will be without at least four players for Saturday’s FA Cup quarter-final clash with Manchester City at the Etihad Stadium.

 First-choice goalkeeper Alisson Becker remains sidelined with a muscle injury and is joined in the treatment room by Wataru Endo (ankle), Conor Bradley and Giovanni Leoni (both knee).

-Liverpool are light in the defensive department and should Frimpong miss out, Dominik Szoboszlai could be tasked with filling in at right-back, joining Ibrahima Konate, Virgil van Dijk and either Milos Kerkez or Andrew Robertson in a four-man defence, protecting goalkeeper Giorgi Mamardashvili.
+Liverpool are light in the defensive department and if Frimpong is not deemed ready to start, Dominik Szoboszlai could be tasked with filling in at right-back, joining Ibrahima Konate, Virgil van Dijk and either Milos Kerkez or Andrew Robertson in a four-man defence, protecting goalkeeper Giorgi Mamardashvili.

 Alexis Mac Allister and Ryan Gravenberch are likely to continue in centre-midfield, and Florian Wirtz could operate in the number 10 role is Szoboszlai starts at right-back, while Cody Gakpo and Hugo Ekitike are both expected to retain their starting spots in attack.

-Federico Chiesa is available for selection, despite withdrawing from international duty with Italy due to a fitness issue, and he could rival Rio Ngumoha for a start on the right flank, if Salah is not deemed fit to start.
+Federico Chiesa is available for selection, despite withdrawing from international duty with Italy due to a fitness issue, and he could be a contender to start in attack along with Rio Ngumoha.
+However, the return of Salah is set to see the Egyptian begin on the right flank.

 Liverpool possible starting lineup: Mamardashvili; Szoboszlai, Konate, Van Dijk, Kerkez; Mac Allister, Gravenberch; Salah, Wirtz, Gakpo; Ekitike